 Who can apply?

-We are looking to support new and existing community businesses that are planning to launch a community share offer by the end of December 2021.
+We are supporting new and existing community businesses that are planning to launch a community share offer by the end of December 2021.

 Community businesses are run by local people for local people.
 There are many types of community business.
 What they all have in common is that they are inclusive and give decision making power to local people and that the profits they generate flow back into the community to deliver positive local impact.